Critics and Awards Program for High School Students

-The Cappies (Critics and Awards Program) is an international program for recognizing, celebrating, and providing learning experiences for high school theater and journalism students and teenage playwrights.
+The Cappies (Critics and Awards Program) is an international program for recognizing, celebrating, and providing learning experiences for high school level theater and journalism students and teenage playwrights.
+The program prides itself on being a completely student-driven organization that gives a platform to teen voices.

-There are currently 13 Cappies programs in the U.S. and Canada, which range in size from five to 55 participating high schools.
-Within each program, every participating high school selects three to nine students for a critic team.
+There are currently 12 active Cappies programs in the U.S. and Canada, which range in size from five to 55 participating high school level institutions.
+Within each program, every participating school selects three to nine students for a critic team.
 After receiving training in theater criticism and review writing, they attend plays and musicals at other high schools in their area.
-They write reviews (of roughly 400 words) on deadline.
-Volunteer teacher-mentors lead discussions and select the critic-written reviews that are later published by area newspapers, with student bylines.
+They write reviews—of roughly 400 words—on a short turnaround deadline.
+Volunteer teacher-mentors lead discussions and select the critic-written reviews that are later published by regional newspapers and other publications, with student bylines.